Category: Uncategorized

 Leadership Like A Juggler

-The first time I picked up three juggling balls, I was convinced it would be easy.
+The first time I picked up three juggling balls when I was younger, I was thought it would be easy.
 I had seen plenty of people do it, tossing them effortlessly through the air.
 How hard could it be?
 Then I tried.
-Within seconds, balls were bouncing in every direction.
-My hands weren’t fast…
+Within seconds, the beanbags were falling everywhere.
+My…

 Dropping the Ball

 In the 2nd century, Rabbi Akiva stood before 24,000 empty seats.
-His students—his entire school—had perished in a devastating plague.
+His students, his entire school, had just died in a devastating plague.
 Everything he had built, everything he had worked for, was gone.
 If anyone had a reason to give up, it was him.
-But instead of surrendering to despair, he started…
+But instead of surrendering to…

 Juggling & Jewish Community: Finding Belonging

 The first time I walked into a juggling convention, I knew I had found my people.
 The room was alive with movement—balls, clubs, and rings flying through the air—but even more importantly, there was a spirit of openness and connection.
 The crowd was wildly diverse.
-There were seasoned pros who…
+There were the pros (at…

 Juggling 613 Mitzvot?